vakond/go-fileserver/README.md

 ### Simple file server

 This **toy project** is a simple gRPC file server which can be used to organize and distribute files.
+It explores gRPC stream capabilities.

 *    Build both fileserver and client: